CrowdDotDev/crowd.dev/services/libs/tinybird/README.md

 ---

-### 👉 Choosing the Right Approach
+### Choosing the Right Approach

 Until we move fully to **Tinybird Forward** (which will support migration scripts), the best practice is to **find a balance** between these two approaches:

-1. **Quick rename strategy** is best when the raw datasource is only consumed by deduplication copy pipes, but no endpoints (This can be checked from dataflow tab in tinybird)
+1. **Quick rename strategy** is best when the raw datasource is only consumed by deduplication copy pipes, but no endpoints
 2. **Pipe-by-pipe updates** for zero downtime where #1 is not enough

 Pick the method that best fits your workflow and datasource complexity.